 Well, as we have already mentioned above, the length of the Azithromycin course can vary anywhere from 3 days up to 10 days.
 The length of the course of Azithromycin will greatly depend on the severity of the infection, as well as what type of infection the individual has.

-Generally speaking, however, the majority of people that are prescribed Azithromycin will be given a treatment course of 3 days.
-This is because many studies have found that a 3-day dose of Azithromycin offers the same benefits as a 10-day course in adults that do not have kidney or liver problems.
+Generally speaking, however, the majority of people who are prescribed Azithromycin will be given a treatment course of 3 days.
+This is because many studies have found that a 3-day dose of Azithromycin offers the same benefits as a 10-day course in adults who do not have kidney or liver problems.